Diyarbakırspor: Colours and badge

 The club colours are red and green.
 They were the colours of the two clubs who merged to make up Diyarbakırspor, Yıldızspor (red) and Diclespor (green).
 The badge features the city walls of Diyarbakır.
 The city is home to the world's second largest walled structure, trailing behind the Great Wall of China.
 The badge also features a watermelon, a symbol of the city.

 Stadium

-Diyarbakırspor play their home matches at Diyarbakır Atatürk Stadium, a multi-purpose stadium located in the city of Diyarbakır.
-The field measures 68 meters by 105 meters with working floodlights.
-The capacity is 12,963 seats.
-On 15 May 2018, the new Diyarbakır Stadium with a capacity of 33,000 seats, was inaugurated with a match between Diyarbakırspor and Tire 1922 SK.
+Diyarbakırspor plays most of their home matches at the Seyrantepe Sports Complex.
+The capacity is 1,540 seats.